byteskeptical/sftpretty/docs/cookbook.rst

 :meth:`sftpretty.Connection.get_d`
 ----------------------------------
 This sftpretty method is an abstraction above :meth:`.get` that allows you to copy all the files in a remote directory to a local path.
+This is a multi-threaded function that can quickly surpass the remote server's concurrent connection threshold for directories with many files.
+The workers attribute is provided to allow for a more granular level of control of the thread pool only.

 .. code-block:: python

     # copy all files under public to a local path, preserving modification time
-    sftp.get_d('public', 'local-backup', preserve_mtime=True)
+    sftp.get_d('public', 'local-backup', preserve_mtime=True, workers=4)

 :meth:`sftpretty.Connection.get_r`
 ----------------------------------
 This sftpretty method is an abstraction that recursively copies files *and* directories from the remote to a local path.
+Advice about managing concurrent connections from above still applies.

 .. code-block:: python

     # copy all files *and* directories under public to a local path
-    sftp.get_r('public', 'local-backup', preserve_mtime=True)
+    sftp.get_r('public', 'local-backup', preserve_mtime=True, workers=16)

 :meth:`sftpretty.Connection.put`